Edible landscaping is to get those ‘Wow! Gorgeous!’ reactions in your garden.

 - Grow a border of flowers on the edges of your garden beds as it’s on the walking path and gets seen the most.
 Nasturtiums are perfect for this.
 I love adding cosmos flowers on the edges too.

-- Lots of beneficial medicinal and culinary herbs flower so you can mix purpose and function while adding something pretty.
+- Lots of beneficial medicinal herb garden flowers so you can mix purpose and function while adding something pretty.

 - Many veggies or fruits flower before they grow into the fruit like: beans (heirloom ‘crimson’ fava beans pictured above), squash flowers or tomatoes.